OperationCode/START_HERE/community_guidelines.md

 **ACT PROFESSIONALLY**
 * Operation Code is a community of professionals.
 Before you post, please consider the content and model respectful behavior to others.
 * As with any large group of people, disagreements will happen.
 We understand that you’ll have some strong opinions, but we still expect courtesy during a debate and expect you to refrain from personal attacks.
+* If we see members acting unprofessionally, our moderators reserve the right to remove them from the community.
+* We have a no-monetary donation policy at Operation Code.
+If you are seeking help, please request referrals through staff@operationcode.org and refrain from asking mentors of volunteer staff for money.
 * If we see members acting unprofessionally, moderators may take action regarding their ability to participate in the community.
 * If you are a recruiter, please be mindful about not soliciting or spamming members.
 You may post your positions on #job-board.
 * For code schools, please post all solicitations *ONLY* on #coding-schools, per our Code of Conduct.